 If you’re part of the wrestling community on social media, you may have read the recent tweets from WWE’s Naomi.
 She voiced her concerns over rumors the women’s battle royale match at Wrestlemania was canceled.
-A genuine complaint considering the abruptly cancelled women’s matches in the past.
+This is a genuine complaint considering the abruptly canceled women’s matches in the past.

 Unfortunately, her tweets brought criticism from the WWE Universe.
-Many of the responses were telling Naomi to be grateful for any opportunity she could get.
+Many of the responses told Naomi to be grateful for any opportunity she could get.
 Others claimed she was spoiled and ungrateful for voicing her concern.
-However, Naomi is deserving of having her spot on the Wrestlemania card, very deserving.
+However, Naomi deserves to have her spot on the Wrestlemania card, very deserving.
 Here are some reasons why.

 Every other WWE superstar’s entrance pales in comparison to Namoi’s.
 Her entrance is an elaborate dance to the ring with tight choreography and gymnastics.
-Namoi’s ability to perform an entire routine, then maintain her high-intensity wrestling style takes strength and stamina that not every wrestler has.
+Namoi’s ability to perform an entire routine and then maintain her high-intensity wrestling style takes strength and stamina that not every wrestler has.

 Naomi’s Feel The Glow persona is one that lends well to merch and can be used to motivate and inspire fans of all ages.
 The Glow is about believing in yourself and not letting your confidence falter through bad times.
 It’s a philosophy that anyone can get behind or relate to.
-She personifies this with her glow in the dark ring gear that makes her a stand out amongst her peers.
+She personifies this with her glow-in-the-dark ring gear, making her stand out amongst her peers.
 It’s something that hasn’t been seen in WWE before Naomi.

 It’s easy to forget Naomi had what most would consider a catastrophic injury.
 During a match in 2014 against Aksana, Naomi injured her eye socket and cornea when Aksana accidentally brought her knee down on Naomi’s eye.
 It was hard to watch, and one can only imagine the pain she was going through.
 But she didn’t let this stop her from competing.

-Naomi is a stand out for many fans, but for those in the Black/POC (Person Of Color) community, her contribution to wrestling rings deeper.
+Naomi stands out for many fans, but for those in the Black/POC (Person Of Color) community, her contribution to wrestling rings deeper.
 She’s one of the few black women wrestlers to hold a major title in WWE.
 She stands alongside Alicia Fox, Jacqueline, Jazz, and another current black Superstar who’s making history in WWE, Sasha Banks.